-O3 Mining is a mineral exploration company focused on the acquisition, exploration, and development of precious metal resource properties in Canada and is currently focused on Québec.
-O3 Mining's flagship and only material property is the Marban property, which is located along the Cadillac Break in the Val-d'Or and Malartic areas.
-O3

-Mining also has projects on their Alpha property in the Cadillac Break area, for which it completed its first mineral resource estimate on the Bulldog and Kappa deposits in December 2022.
-In addition, the Corporation has projects in the Labrador and Abitibi areas of Québec.
+O3 Mining is a mineral exploration company focused on the acquisition, exploration and advancement of precious metal resource properties in Canada, currently focused on Québec.
+O3 Mining's flagship and only material property is the Marban Alliance property, which is located along the Cadillac Break in the Val-d'Or and Malartic areas.
+Exploration work associated with the Marban Alliance Project consists of expanding the existing resources, adding additional resources, and optimizing mining scenarios for a feasibility study.
+Contiguous to the Marban Alliance property is the Corporation's Horizon property, which is considered a "greenfield exploration" region and does not form part of the Marban Alliance Project.
+Exploration work associated with Horizon is greenfield in nature and consists of identifying areas with the potential to have meaningful economic resources, which could be included in the Marban Alliance Project or could utilize existing regional infrastructure to move into production.
+O3 Mining also has projects on its Alpha property in the Cadillac Break area, which have potential for advanced exploration, and possibly development, depending on the availability of regional infrastructure and the discovery of additional mineralization.
+O3 Mining recently acquired and consolidated a new exploration area referred to as the Kinebik property, which is the combination of the historic Kinebik and Cameron properties.
+The Kinebik property is considered a "greenfield exploration" region along the Casa Berardi Break.
+The Corporation also has additional projects in the Labrador and Abitibi areas of Québec, as well as in Ontario.
 O3 Mining's mission is to become a premier gold exploration company by delivering superior returns to shareholders and long-term benefits to stakeholders.
 See "Description of the Business - Three Year History" and "Material Mineral Projects".